rjones-lf/iroha/docs/source/core_concepts/glossary.rst

 ^^^^^^^^^^^^^^^^^^^^^^

  - NOT_RECEIVED: requested peer does not have this transaction.
- - ENOUGH_SIGNATURES_COLLECTED: this transaction is a multisignature transaction which has enough signatures and is going to be validated by the peer.
+ - ENOUGH_SIGNATURES_COLLECTED: this is a multisignature transaction which has enough signatures and is going to be validated by the peer.
  - MST_PENDING: this transaction is a multisignature transaction which has to be signed by more keys (as requested in quorum field).
  - MST_EXPIRED: this transaction is a multisignature transaction which is no longer valid and is going to be deleted by this peer.
  - STATELESS_VALIDATION_FAILED: the transaction was formed with some fields, not meeting stateless validation constraints.
 This status is returned to a client, who formed transaction, right after the transaction was sent.
 It would also return the reason — what rule was violated.